 Note: Do not omit the 0.01uF capacitor connected across pin #5 and GND, doing so you won’t get the calculated frequency.

-In this stage is where the constant 220VDC is converted to 220VAC at 50Hz.
+This is the stage where the constant 220VDC is converted to 220VAC at 50Hz.
 The H-bridge consists of four IRF740 N-channel MOSFETs which are rated at 400V.
-A bootstrapping circuit is connected to high side MOSFETs which switches the positive high voltage with proper biasing.
+A bootstrap circuit is connected to high side MOSFETs which switches the MOSFET with proper biasing.

 Alternate H-bridge circuit: